taras-i-fedyk/lunch-places/README.md

   When no search is underway, this screen consists of a search bar only.
 In such a case, the Map screen is visible behind this screen and supports all the features related to the current location.
 Otherwise, the Map screen is not visible behind this screen.

-* `ui/SettingsScreen.kt` - a screen allowing the user to configure search settings like the ranking criterion and the preferred radius.
+* `ui/SettingsScreen.kt` - a screen allowing the user to configure different search settings, like the ranking criterion and the preferred radius.

   The Map screen is not visible behind this screen.